Mistire/devotional-api/README.md

+Got it!
+Here’s the **fully updated README** with the Verses app included and the feature about OurManna API integration for daily verses added:

+---

 # Devotional API

 **Devotional API** is a RESTful backend for delivering daily Christian devotionals linked with Bible verses.
-It allows users to browse, search, submit, and bookmark devotionals, with optional integration to external Bible APIs for full scripture text retrieval.
+It allows users to browse, search, submit, and bookmark devotionals, with optional integration to external Bible APIs for full scripture text retrieval, including the OurManna API for the daily verse.

 ---